TheWanted06/Tracklet/README.md

 ## Troubleshooting

-If `tracklet` command is not found after installation, ensure your Python scripts directory is in your PATH and restart your terminal session.
+If `tracklet` is not found, ensure your scripts directory is in your PATH and reinstall with `pip install --user .` or `pip install --editable .`.

+If you see ModuleNotFoundError: No module named 'InquirerPy', run `pip install InquirerPy`.

 ---